 Buckskin Gulch and Paria Canyon Backpacking Guide

 Located in the Vermilion Cliffs Wilderness of Utah and Arizona, this spectacular and unique hike winds through one of the deepest and longest slot canyons in the world.
 Wavy sandstone walls twist their way to the sky for nearly thirteen miles, creating surreal patterns of light and sound.
-The canyon walls often soar hundreds of feet above the wash, and are sometimes only a few feet apart.
-Buckskin Gulch is truly an amazing place, and visitors are sure to appreciate it’s stunning beauty.
-This is a popular area though, making permits difficult to obtain.
-Also, flash flood warnings should be treated with the utmost of caution on this hike, as there are very limited opportunities for shelter.
+The canyon walls often soar hundreds of feet above the wash and are sometimes only a few feet apart.
+Buckskin Gulch is truly an amazing place, and visitors will surely appreciate its stunning beauty.
+This is a popular area, making permits difficult to obtain.
+Also, flash flood warnings should be treated with the utmost caution on this hike, as there are very limited opportunities for shelter.

 Quick Facts